Dr Lance O'Sullivan, former New Zealander of the Year, charged with intentional damage

 "I'm a dick and I f**ked up.
 F**k, what a silly bugger, eh?
 A silly bastard."

-In the past, the outspoken doctor has been vocal about the importance of immunisation — disrupting a screening of a controversial anti-vaxx film.
+In the past, the outspoken doctor has been vocal about the importance of immunisation — disrupting a screening of a controversial anti-vax film.

+Merepeka Raukawa-Tait, who is a Rotorua Lakes councillor, Lakes District Health Board member, Whānau Ora's North Island Commissioning chairwoman and the former chief executive of Women's Refuge, said she was "sorry to hear Dr O'Sullivan has had a spot of bother".

+"A few years ago I travelled with him throughout the United States.
+I know he is committed to improving the health and wellbeing of families, particularly those who struggle daily to make a better life for themselves.